Philip-Leftwich/physalia-stats-intro/docs/20-writing-functions.md

 2. Create a named list where the names match the arguments of the function you’ve just defined (data and names), and should contain the objects that you would like to pass through to the function for the respective arguments.
 In this case, list_of_dfs will provide the three data frames, and names(list_of_dfs) will provide the names of those three data frames.
 This is necessary for running pmap(), which in my view is basically a super-powered version of map() that lets you iterate over multiple inputs simultaneously.

-3. `pmap()` will then iterate through the two sets of inputs through output_csv() (the inputs are used as arguments), which then writes the three CSV files with the file names you want.
+3. `map()` will then iterate through the two sets of inputs through output_csv() (the inputs are used as arguments), which then writes the three CSV files with the file names you want.
 For the “writing” function, you could either use write_csv() from readr (part of tidyverse) or fwrite() from data.table, depending on your workflow / style.